dartmouth-cs52/dartmouth-cs52.github.io/lectures/16_wrapup/index_slides.md

 ???
 * hopefully had the chance to apply your knowledge
 * to building cool products that you enjoyed
+* and had a chance to show off as well